metagenomics/metagenomics-tk/docs/tutorials/tutorial1/introduction.md

 #### Part 1: Global Workflow Parameters

-The following snippet shows parameters that effect the whole execution of the workflow.
+The following snippet shows parameters that affect the whole execution of the workflow.
 All parameters are explained in a dedicated Toolkit wiki [section](../../configuration.md).

 ```YAML linenums="1" title="Example Configuration File Snippet 1"